soumik-mukherjee/capturio/README.md

 ## Install Guide

 Just open the app in a browser.
-PWAs can be installed on the desktop as well, see the support article by Google [here](https://support.google.com/chrome/answer/9658361), on how.
+PWAs can be installed on the desktop as well, see [this](https://support.google.com/chrome/answer/9658361) support article by Google, on how.

 More release channels targetted for future, e.g. windows store etc.